complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

    - Efficient operations:
      - push/push_back

+4. **iopd<K,V>** – Insertion-order preserving dictionary designed for YAML mappings:

+   - **Purpose**: Represents a YAML mapping (`yaml::Map`) while retaining the *original key order* exactly as it appears in the source document.
+This is important for human-friendly configuration files where the order of entries conveys meaning or readability.
+   - **Internal structure**: Implements a compact two-layer design
+     1. `std::vector<entry>` stores `(key,value)` pairs sequentially – this naturally preserves order for iteration and `to_yaml` serialisation.
+     2. `std::unordered_map<std::string, size_t>` maps each key to its index inside the vector, giving **O(1)** average-time lookup, insertion, and update without disturbing the insertion order.
+   - **YAML support**: `to_yaml(const iopd<V>&)` serialises the container back into a `yaml::Map` with the preserved order, and `from_yaml()` reconstructs the dictionary while respecting regional memory rules.
+   - **Use cases**: Configuration files, metadata sections, and any YAML documents where key order must remain stable across parse ⇄ serialise cycles.

 ### YAML Integration (Optional)

 YAML integration is provided through a modular system using standalone functions and the `YamlConvertible` concept: